-19.1 Once the budget allocation has been approved by the sponsor department and subject to any restrictions imposed by statute, the responsible Minister's instructions, this document, HM Treasury settlement or the Delegation Letter, the National Gallery shall have authority to incur expenditure approved in the budget and in line with their Freedoms without further reference to the sponsor department, on the following conditions:

-- the National Gallery shall comply with the delegations set out in the Delegation Letter.
-These delegations shall not be altered without the prior agreement of the sponsor department and as agreed by HM Treasury and Cabinet Office as appropriate. - the National Gallery shall comply with MPM regarding novel, contentious or repercussive proposals. - inclusion of any planned and approved expenditure in the budget shall not remove the need to seek formal departmental approval where any proposed expenditure is outside the delegated limits or is for new schemes deviating significantly from activities and expenditure anticipated in the Corporate and/or Strategic Plan. - the National Gallery shall provide the sponsor department with such information about its operations, performance, individual projects or other expenditure as the sponsor department may reasonably require.
+- 19.1 Once the budget allocation has been approved by the sponsor department and subject to any restrictions imposed by statute, or HM Treasury settlement or delegation letters, the Wallace Collection shall have authority to incur expenditure approved in the budget and in line with their Freedoms without further reference to the sponsor department, on the following conditions: - The Wallace Collection shall comply with the delegations set out in the delegation letter.
+These delegations shall not be altered without the prior agreement of the sponsor department and as agreed by HM Treasury and Cabinet Office as appropriate - the Wallace Collection shall comply with MPM regarding novel, contentious or repercussions proposals - inclusion of any planned and approved expenditure in the budget shall not remove the need to seek formal departmental approval where any proposed expenditure is outside the delegated limits or is for new schemes deviating significantly from activities and expenditure anticipated in the Corporate and/or Strategic Plan - the Wallace Collection shall provide the sponsor department with such information about its operations, performance, individual projects or other expenditure as the sponsor department may reasonably require.